 Development proposals by the Queensland (State) Government that involve a place on the Queensland Heritage Register are reviewed by the Queensland Heritage Council.

-We conduct a preliminary assessment of a proposal before referring the matter to the Queensland Heritage Council.
-The Queensland Heritage Council considers the proposed development and if it will substantially affect the cultural heritage significance of the place, a public notice inviting submissions will be required.
-Some kinds of development may be covered by an exemption certificate and not need to be referred to the Queensland Heritage Council.
+The department conducts a preliminary assessment of a proposal before the matter is presented to the Queensland Heritage Council.
+The Queensland Heritage Council considers the proposed development and if it will substantially affect the cultural heritage significance of the heritage place, a public notice inviting submissions will be required.
+Some kinds of development may be covered by an exemption certificate and not need to be considered by the Queensland Heritage Council.

 A report must be prepared by an appropriately qualified person with experience in heritage conservation and include:

-- a heritage impact statement prepared in accordance with Section 4.0 of the Guideline: State Development Assessment Provisions (PDF, 1.86MB).
-The heritage impact statement should include the contents of any relevant reports, plans or assessments that explain or support the proposal
+- a heritage impact statement prepared in accordance with Section 4.0 of the Guideline: State Development Assessment Provisions .
+The heritage impact statement should refer to and include as appendices the contents of any relevant reports, plans or assessments that explain or support the proposal

 - the address of the place and it’s Queensland Heritage Register number